Saturday Night Wrist: Early writing and recording

-In early 2004, Maverick Records told Deftones they needed to head into the studio due to the lackluster sales of the band's self-titled effort.
+In early 2004, Maverick Records informed the band they were obligated to begin writing for another record due to the commercial failure and underwhelming reception of the band’s 2003 self-titled record.
 They began pioneering ideas for a new album at their studio, The Spot, in Sacramento, California.
-On April 30, 2004, they announced they would be relocating to Malibu, California, to continue writing the album at Morning View House, famous for being the place that Incubus recorded their fourth album, Morning View.
-Deftones spent most of the summer there, resulting in an album's worth of material that Moreno described as "straight evil music".
+On April 30, 2004, they announced they would be relocating to Malibu, California, to continue writing the album at Morning View House.
+Deftones spent most of the summer there, resulting in an album's worth of material that the singer Chino Moreno described as "straight evil music".

 They then began searching for a producer and started recording.
 They initially considered enlisting Ken Andrews of Failure and Ric Ocasek of the Cars, but to no avail.
 They then worked with Dan the Automator for about a week.
-According to guitarist Stephen Carpenter, during collaboration with Dan, Deftones seemed to be pursuing the "more technical", math metal-based elements of the band's sound.
-After some deliberation, however, Moreno and drummer Abe Cunningham successfully pushed for working with producer Bob Ezrin (Pink Floyd, Alice Cooper, Kiss) and engineer Brian Virtue.
+According to guitarist Stephen Carpenter during collaboration with Dan, Deftones seemed to be pursuing the "more technical", math metal-based elements of the band's sound.
+After some deliberation, however, Moreno and the drummer Abe Cunningham successfully pushed for working with producer Bob Ezrin (Pink Floyd, Alice Cooper, Kiss) and engineer Brian Virtue.

 Deftones then took a short break before planning a month-long tour with Dredg and C-Minus to road-test some material starting in San Francisco, California, and ending in Hartford, Connecticut, near where Ezrin's studio was located.
 Recording of the album began in November 2004.
-During the sessions, tensions mounted within the band and between singer Moreno and producer Ezrin.
+During the sessions, tensions mounted within the band and between Moreno and Ezrin.
 Moreno eventually jumped ship to continue work on his side project Team Sleep while the rest of the band continued recording.
 The Ezrin sessions concluded before Christmas and the band relocated back to their home base in Sacramento to take a break.

 In early 2005, Deftones started tweaking the Ezrin material with Virtue at their studio The Spot, writing several new songs in the process.
 Moreno decided to take a break from recording in the spring to tour with Team Sleep, who were also releasing their long-awaited debut album.
 Moreno claimed that this was good for him, as he was somewhat unable to focus on the recording sessions due to his speed and alcohol addictions, as well as the dissolution of his longtime marriage to wife Celeste.

-Hiatus
+Break and later sessions

 The rest of the band, while anxious to finish the album, decided it would be best to take a break from music.
-During the hiatus, Deftones released a 10-year anniversary CD/DVD, titled B-Sides & Rarities, on October 4, 2005.
+During the break, Deftones released a 10-year anniversary CD/DVD, titled B-Sides & Rarities, on October 4, 2005.
 It included one of the songs from the Virtue sessions, a cover of "Wax and Wane" by Cocteau Twins.
 In late 2005, Moreno met with Date to help record vocals for some of the remaining tracks.
 The band also managed to quickly record a cover of John Lennon's "Jealous Guy" for Amnesty International as well as an iTunes exclusive cover of the Cars' "Drive".